 From scenic waterfalls to a giant Buddha statue, lively night markets, and the stunning Ang Thong National Marine Park, there’s plenty to see and do in this unique destination.

-The Best Time to Visit Koh Samui
+Best Time to Visit Koh Samui

 The best time to visit Koh Samui is during the dry season from December to February.
-You’ll get sunny weather, calm seas, and nice temperatures, perfect for the beach and outdoor fun.
+Here’s a quick rundown:

 - Dry Season (December to February): Best weather with sunny skies and low humidity.
 Great for beaches, diving, and snorkeling.
 Most crowded and pricier.